-BUS 232 Principles of Marketing BUS 301 Social Media Marketing BUS 240 Electronic Commerce GRA 240 Web Design BUS 334 Search Engine Marketing BUS 420 Applications in Digital Media
+BUS 240 Electronic Commerce

+GRA 240 Web Design

+BUS 334 Search Engine Marketing

+BUS 420 Applications in Digital Media

 Human Resources Concentration

 Human Resource professionals play an increasingly important role in organizations as strategic business partners.
 As companies recognize that their greatest competitive advantage is a highly competent, engaged workforce, the human resources function is critical to success.
 Many organizations are expanding their HR departments to attract and develop talent, adhere to the nation's changing employment laws and compete in today's business world.
 Because of this, bachelor's degrees in Human Resources are becoming increasingly popular at the nation's top universities.
 If you are good at assessing people's talents, possess strong interpersonal skills, thrive when working on an inter-disciplinary team, and want to help organizations retain strong workforces, then you could be the perfect fit for a study in human resources to unlock in-demand career opportunities.